FacetWP allows you to add advanced filtering to the listings on your website. We’ll show you how to create multilingual filters using WPML.

 - Translating Texts From Themes, Plugins, and Other Places

 - Known Issues

 Start by installing and activating the following plugins:

 If you’re new to WPML, check out our Getting Started Guide.
 It quickly walks you through different translation options you can use.

-To translate the filter, you need to translate the product categories.
-Check our detailed guide to know more about translating post categories and custom taxonomies.
+To translate the facet, you need to translate the product categories.
+WPML allows you to translate categories and tags in different ways.
+To find your preferred method, see our documentation about translating post categories and custom taxonomies.